pangyijiang/Navigation-and-obstacle-avoidance/README.md

 <img src="images/agent.gif" width="400" > <img src="images/agents.gif" width="400" >

 # OverView
-Navigation and obstacle avoidance for an agent in unknown environments.
+Navigation and obstacle avoidance for an agent in unknown environments, implementing with DDPG.

 # RL
 - [Input]: global coordinates of target and robot, velocity of robot, virtual radar information(distance information, in the heading direction of robot with fixed angle)